Brentwood Masterpiece: Tranquil, Neighborhood-Friendly, and Low Maintenance.

-Landscape Service Performed: firepit, kids play area, decomposed granite walkway, paver patio, and landscaping (plants and trees).
+Landscape Service Performed: fire pit, drought-resistant landscaping, decomposed granite walkways, stamped/colored concrete, stone work, water feature, ground cover and landscaping (plants and trees).

 Location: Brentwood, CA

 Steve’s 13,000 sq. ft. property in Oakley, CA had already been remodeled for drought-tolerance.
 However, the utilitarian approach just wasn’t enough.
 His yard was your average, run-of-the-mill, and Steve wanted to breathe new life into it--a desire that he’d been working on for the past 15 years.
 After spending 2 years brainstorming viable, executable ideas for his backyard, he approached AJ’s.
 We worked together to turn his vision into a fully usable remodel plan.

 Steve was both specific and flexible in the sense that he knew exactly what he wanted but wasn’t too pushy about the finer details.
 He specified that he wanted to his front yard to stand out, and so we placed a fire pit out in the front to cater to this.
 We used his vision to create a tastefully landscaped masterpiece with plenty of character and color to spare.

 The primary materials for this project were concrete, decomposed granite, and bark.
 Steve specifically requested a gas fire pit for the front yard, but was more lax on the finer details.
 So we decided to take some creative liberties with the space we had to work with--using Steve’s personal vision for the yard as our overall guide.